leigler/s20corelab/public/schedules/day-1.md

 ### Github
 Github is a website that offers hosting for software development *version control* using Git.
-\**Translated: Github is a website that allows us to publically store files (kind of like Google Drive, iCloud, or Dropbox).
+<br>\**Translated: Github is a website that allows us to publically store files (kind of like Google Drive, iCloud, or Dropbox).
 But it is* not *smart or automatic.*

 <br>We will be using Github&rsquo;s storage and hosting abilities throughout the course to document and publish our work.

 #### Links:
 - [Github Desktop Download](https://desktop.github.com/)
 - [Github Instructions](https://help.github.com/en/desktop/)

+#### Publishing
+Once you've published your Github page, please add it to this [Google Sheet](https://docs.google.com/spreadsheets/d/1zs-5NcqBZeeb1_Nd0Zv0Lx9D1G5n_vOaoC8FbEfUzZg/edit?usp=sharing).

 ### HTML/CSS